Business owners and HR managers are always looking for ways to boost efficiency while making sure that their staff are treated fairly.

 Meanwhile, if Amy has only two spells of absence in the same year, but takes more days off (three days on one occasion and six days on the second), then her Bradford Factor score would be 36 (2 x 2 x 9 = 36).

-Alternatively, RotaCloud's Time and Attendance package allows managers to easily generate reports listing employees' Bradford Factor scores, taking the sums out of absentee management should you prefer.
+Alternatively, RotaCloud's Time & Attendance package allows managers to easily generate reports listing employees' Bradford Factor scores, taking the sums out of absentee management should you prefer.
+More on that later.

 Q: What is a “bad” Bradford Factor score?

 Bradford Factor trigger levels are completely flexible and vary from company to company, so it’s hard to identify a “good” or “bad” score.

 A rough example of trigger points, however, could be as follows:

 Q: Are frequent absences really more damaging for a business than longer ones?

 Whatever your opinion of the formula itself, the thinking behind the Bradford Factor — that frequent short absences are more detrimental to a business than fewer long absences — is fairly sound.